Local causality in the works of Einstein, Bohm and Bell: Abstract

 \section{Abstract}

 In this chapter we discuss the Einstein Podolsky Rosen theorem and its strong relation with Bell's theorem.
-We clarify some ambiguities concerning `local-realism' and emphasize that neither realism nor determinism nor counterfactual definiteness are prerequisites of these theorems.
+The central role played by the concept of beable introduced by Bell is emphasized.
+In particular we stress that beables involved in EPR and Bell theorems are not limited to hidden supplementary variables (e.g., like in the de Broglie-Bohm (dBB) pilot-wave theory) but also include the wave function.
+In full agreement with Bell this allows us the reformulate the EPR and Bell results as strong theorems concerning nonlocality for quantum mechanics itself and not only for hidden-variables approaches as it is often mistakenly assumed.
+Furthermore, we clarify some repeated ambiguities concerning `local-realism' and emphasize that neither realism nor determinism nor counterfactual definiteness are prerequisites of EPR and Bell theorems. \\ Keywords: Nonlocality, de Broglie-Bohm theory, Bell's theorem, Einstein Podolski Rosen paradox, statistical independence.